yeungjoseph/Speedy-Asian/README.md

 # Dumpling Express

 Synopsis
-A 3D Infinite Runner mobile game for Android and iOS.
+A single-player 3D Infinite Runner mobile game for Android and iOS.
+This is a quarter-long video game project with Video Game Development Club (Fall 2017).

 Built With
 -